kmuchmore/crowd-counting/README.md

 # Subway Crowd Counting

-Real-time crowd counting using computer vision models.
+Real-time crowd counting using deep laerning and NVidia Jetson computer.
+This was a project in 2019.

 ## Demo